Adler-Alexander/dev/README.md

 That is precisely what we've done for years, and now it's time to share how you can do it to.
 Our solution enables a full lifecycle management of Splunk using a **C**ontinuous **C**onfiguration **A**utomation framework powered by Ansible.

 >[!NOTE]
-> Please note that this is the free open-source version of this automation framework, a trickledown version from our premium option.
-Hence the low amount of commits in this repo, this does not reflect the development that is put in.
-For a better overview check our [release notes](https://github.com/innovationfleet/cca_for_splunk/blob/main/RELEASE_NOTES.txt).
+> This is a free read-only open-source project, a fully working but limited and unsupported version based on the full enterprise solution hence the low amount of commits in this repo.
+For a better overview of all improvments check out [release notes](https://github.com/innovationfleet/cca_for_splunk/blob/main/RELEASE_NOTES.txt).
+For enterprise use, we recommend our subscription service which includes an expanded feature set, full end user support and optional premium extentions to expand the frameworks capabilities.
+For subscribing customers we also offer additional services including strategic advisory, implementation- and custom feature development projects.

 ## Table of Contents
 - [What is CCA for Splunk](#what-is-cca-for-splunk)